 Businesses focus on cost optimization as much as they focus on profit maximization.
 As customer service becomes increasingly essential, operational expenses also rise.
 The following are the main areas in which decision trees help reduce support costs.

 A decision tree is designed very precisely to remove any loopholes.
 They can reduce the back-and-forth communication with the customer and result in First Call Resolutions (FCR).
 Increased FCRs can reduce the number of calls and potentially reduce overall costs.

 In another alternative, decision trees also function as a call deflection tool redirecting customers to troubleshoot problems using the decision tree themselves.
 By providing this automated support, employee expenses can also shrink since a minor support team would be required.

 10. Self-service for customers

 Some decision trees are accessible to customers through self-service options.
-This means queries are solved using decision trees by customers themselves.
-The fewer the support tickets, the lesser the time spent on them, and the more is the customer service costs.
+This means queries are solved using decision trees by the customers themselves.
+The fewer the support tickets, the lesser time spent on them, and the more the customer service costs.

 Choose Knowmax as your platform of choice for integrating an Interactive Decision Tree software that will help your organization provide a consistently enhanced customer experience.